ahmadalwareh/Python_Interview_Questions/questions/General Questions.md

 *The output:*
 the output will be an empty list `[]`.

-The slicing syntax `list[start:end]` is used to retrieve a subset of the elements in a list.
+The slicing syntax `list[start: end]` is used to retrieve a subset of the elements in a list.
 The `start` index specifies the index of the first element to retrieve, and the `end` index specifies the index of the element after the last element to retrieve.
 If you omit the `end` index, the slicing syntax will return all elements of the list starting from the `start` index until the end of the list.

 In this case, the list `_list` has only five elements, so the valid indices are `0` through `4`.
 The index `10` is out of bounds for the list, so the slicing syntax _list`[10:]` will return an empty list.